vasilescur/C-Sharp-Experiments/README.md

 # C-Sharp-Experiments
 A collection of various programs I've made in C# over the years.
-Uploaded in the Visual Studio project format, so the source code will be inside the project folder in the .cs files.
+Uploaded in the Visual Studio project format, so the source code will be inside the project's subfolder.

 ## Integration 2
 Implements numeric integration of a power function using a Riemann Sum.

+## Refraction Index
+This physics utility calculates refraction indices.